Jagsonpal Pharma Stock Price Analysis and Quick Research Report. Is Jagsonpal Pharma an attractive stock to invest in?

 - Tertiary care is the third level of the healthcare delivery system in the country.
 These hospitals are specialized consultative healthcare infrastructure.
 For example, Single specialty and Multi-specialty hospitals.

 While healthcare services are offered by the public as well as private sectors, in urban as well as rural areas, generally people prefer private hospitals over public hospitals for treatment of diseases, illness, and sickness.
 So, let’s look into Jagsonpal Pharma and its performance over the period of time.

-- ROE: Jagsonpal Pharma have a poor ROE of 7.8775510612595 %.
+- ROE: Jagsonpal Pharma have a average ROE of 16.5217035565904 %.
 ROE is an important financial parameter for hospitals & health care companies because they expand and grow rapidly.
 Therefore, ROE measures how efficiently a shareholder's fund is used for generating profits.